umitbilgin/whatsapp.ts/README.md

 * `ready`: Fired when a successful login to WhatsApp is established.
 Account information is passed as a parameter.
 * `disconnect`: Triggered when you log out of WhatsApp.
 The reason for disconnection is passed as a parameter.
 * `message`: Triggered when a message is received.
 The full message details are passed as a parameter.
+* `/command`: Triggered when a message with a command (starting with /) is received.
+The full message details are passed as a parameter.

 ## Functions

 `sendText(to, message)`

 Sends a text message to the specified phone number.
 The first parameter should be in the WhatsApp number format (e.g., number@c.us or number@s.whatsapp.net).
 The second parameter is the message you want to send.

+`message.reply(text)`

+This function is used to reply to a received message.
+You can pass the `text` parameter to send a response to the message that triggered the event.

 ## Example
 Below is an example of how to use the `whatsapp.ts` library: